mozilla-iam/dino-park-front-end/README.md

 * We embrace the cascade where it makes sense.
 * We write as little CSS as possible.
-* No preprocessor, but we'll postprocess so that we can autoprefix.
-* We use CSS Variables for colors.
 * We don't scope CSS with JS, we use ‘naming for scoping’, i.e. by sticking to unique names, we have workable enough ‘scopes’.
 * As a naming convention we follow BEM (block, element, modifier).
 Quick summary:
     * `.block` is a component